Dear Home-Ec 101,

 Why do I ask?
 Well, if you moved from a cooler climate, there is a chance part of the problem is only noticeable now that you live in a hot environment.
 As someone who lives in the hot and sticky south, well, there’s just something special about our summers that you just don’t get in other parts of the country.
 I’m always reminded of this quote from To Kill a Mocking Bird

 “Somehow, it was hotter then: a black dog suffered on a summer’s day; bony mules hitched to Hoover carts flicked flies in the sweltering shade of the live oaks on the square.
 Men’s stiff collars wilted by nine in the morning.
 Ladies bathed before noon, after their three o’clock naps, and by nightfall were like soft teacakes with frostings of sweat and sweet talcum.”Harper Lee

 It’s just a special kind of hot down here, you sweat a lot and all the antiperspirant and deodorant in the world sometimes doesn’t do “a lick of good.”

 Antiperspirant works by blocking your pores—I’m simplifying here—once those pores are blocked, an extra coat of the white stuff isn’t going to be helpful.
 It’s just going to rub off on the inside of your clothing.
 When your antiperspirant wears off, and you begin to sweat, you’ll have more aluminum hanging out on your shirt to react with your sweat and create that dark stain.

-For those who don’t react to aluminum, we have to remove deodorant build up from our shirts.
-You can try to remove the dark stains with the same tips as in that article, but it may be permanent with the chemical change.
+For those who don’t react to aluminum, we have to remove deodorant build-up from our shirts.
+You can try to remove the dark stains with the same tips as in that article, but it may be permanent because of the chemical change.

 So your homework is to find an aluminum-free antiperspirant/deodorant, use less, and try to let it dry before putting on your shirt to prevent future stains.